 About Our Educators

 Nora Seymour is our Education Programs Manager.
 She holds a M.S. in Environmental Education from Southern Oregon University and a B.S. in Sustainable Food and Farming from UMass Amherst.
-Over the past decade, Nora has worked as an educator at a variety of farms, schools, and nonprofits across the United States with students ranging from preschool to adults.
-She is excited to continue sharing her passion for good food and the ways it can help us learn about our ecosystem and inspire us to protect it.
+Over the past decade Nora has worked as an educator at a variety of farms, schools, and nonprofits with students ranging from preschool to adults.
+She is excited to continue sharing her passion for good food, and the ways it can help us learn about our ecosystem and inspire us to protect it.